 Why: The Blue Cash Everyday Card is the Blue Cash Preferred Card’s no annual fee, lower-earning sibling.
 It earns 3% cashback on U.S. supermarket purchases on up to $6,000 in yearly supermarket spending.
 The cashback is awarded in the form of statement credits.

-Welcome Offer: Receive 20% cashback on Amazon purchases (up to $200 back) within six months of being approved.
-Earn a $100 statement credit after you spend $1,000 in purchases within three months of being approved.
+Welcome Offer: Earn a $200 statement credit after you spend $1,000 in purchases within three months of being approved.

 Other Benefits: 2% cashback at U.S. gas stations and select U.S. department stores.